-- Tell us about the eviction rates and local needs for the locality(ies) that your proposed program would serve.
-Please include pre-COVID-19 data, how COVID-19 impacted your community's renter population and Rent Relief Program participation (if applicable). - Describe your organization's approach to reducing evictions and improving housing stability using eviction prevention and diversion.
-If you have previously received VERP funding, please describe the impact VERP has made on your system thus far and how additional funding will improve your eviction prevention and diversion efforts in your community. - 3.
-Tell us about how you will target these resources.
+- 1. Tell us about the eviction rates and local needs for the locality(ies) that your proposed program would serve. - 2.
+Describe your organization's approach to reducing evictions and improving housing stability using eviction prevention and diversion.
+If you have previously received VERP funding, please describe the impact VERP has made on your system thus far and how additional funding will improve your eviction prevention and diversion efforts in your community. - Tell us about how you will target these resources.
 Please describe how you plan to screen applicants for VERP eligibility and how you will leverage any existing eviction prevention and diversion programs in your community (if applicable).
-If using an assessment tool separate from the one included in this application, please describe what factors you will be using.
+If using an assessment tool separate from the one included in this application, please describe what factors you will be using. - 3.
+Tell us about the case management and supportive services your program will provide.

-- 4. Describe how your organization plans to partner with your local/regional court system and how you plan to structure your court navigation program. - 5.
-Tell us about the case management and supportive services your program will provide. - 6.
-Please describe your organization's coordination efforts with other service providers.
+- 4. Please describe your organization's coordination efforts with other service providers.
 Responses should include the process and referral protocols your organization will use to refer eligible applicants to Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF), Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), Low Income Home Energy Assistance Program (LIHEAP), and Medicaid.
-If partnering with a local government or housing authority, please describe how your organization will coordinate with those entities and what role they will play in your program. - 7.
-Tell us about how you will provide outreach, in general, and to households of color and how you will assure equitable access to these resources. - 8.
+If partnering with a local government or housing authority, please describe how your organization will coordinate with those entities and what role they will play in your program. - 5.
+Tell us about how you will provide outreach, in general, and to households of color and how you will assure equitable access to these resources. - 6.
 Please describe the composition of the local VERP Advisory Committee and the role it will play in the program.
-If you are missing required participants at the time of application, please list which organizations/individuals you plan to include to participate. - 9.
-Tell us about your organization's experience with preventing evictions, providing housing and financial assistance and services to low-income households. - 10.
-Please describe your capacity to support legal aid and/or mediation between landlords and tenants. - 11.
-Please describe your organization's experience with initiative(s) or partnership(s) that promote systems change. - 12.
-Please describe the pilot program's management team. - 13.
+If you are missing required participants at the time of application, please list which organizations/individuals you plan to include to participate. - 7.
+Tell us about your organization's experience with preventing evictions, providing housing and financial assistance and services to low-income households. - 8.
+Please describe your organization's experience with initiative(s) or partnership(s) that promote systems change. - 9.
+Please describe the pilot program's management team. - 10.
 Tell us about how your organization coordinates with other organizations to meet the needs of clients.
 If your program has a regional component (i.e. serves more than one locality), please describe how you plan to coordinate resources throughout your service area.